 With this method, you swallow the CBD in the form of capsules or edibles then it metabolizes in your gastrointestinal tract (GI tract).
 The onset of action depends heavily on a number of factors, including your body weight, the contents of your stomach, and your overall metabolism.
 For most patients, it takes between 30 and 60 minutes to take effect and has a bioavailability rate of 6-15%.

 This method is unique in that you apply CBD directly to the skin and affected area.
 Products for topical use include balms, salves, or lotions and may be effective in treating aches or muscle soreness.

-Topical applications do not result in the CBD reaching the rest of the body, so it is crucial to apply it liberally to the affected joints or muscles.
-When using CBD topically the CBD never actually enter your bloodstream, it only interacts with cannabinoid receptors in your skin.
+Topical applications do not result in the CBD reaching the rest of the body, so it is crucial to apply it liberally to the affected area.
+When using CBD topically the CBD never actually enters your bloodstream, it only interacts with cannabinoid receptors in your skin.
 For this reason, bioavailability rates for this method do not apply.

 It is always best to confer with your physician to determine which form of CBD oil will best suit your particular needs.

 How does the CBD work with our ECS?